Vocabulary for types of foods in Luchazi

 2. Luivaluiva = white of the egg.

-3. Mayaki a nkumbua = ostrich eggs.
+3. Mayaki a nkumbua or niamalanda = ostrich eggs.

 4. Mayaki a ntsintsi = goose eggs.